shrichanakya/aosp_vendor_hammerhead/README.md

 aosp_vendor_hammerhead
 ======================

-complete binaries and ShoreDroid blobs for building Lollipop
+complete binaries and Prime blobs for building Lollipop

 This is the initial branch creation.
 Not buildable against master yet!